bensinjin/gestures-react-native/README.md

-## Weird Fruit - And introduction to React Native
+## Weird Fruit - An introduction to React Native gestures: swipe, double tap and hold

 1) Important note about environments and their differences: http://www.reactnativeexpress.com/environment.
 Basically you can build within the limitations of React Native's at times limited apis (good enough for this demo) or you can allow support for native code (Android/IOS) but that requires additional setup (AndroidStudio/Xcode).
 Projects can always be ported from native React Native projects to projects that support native development.